astroandes/SatelliteShapeLG/paper/referee.md

 > contradicting itself.

 We clarify now these probabilities as a function of satellite number.
-We have checheked that we don't have errors in the number quoted in the different sections.
+We have checheked that we don't have errorrs in the number quoted in the different sections.

 Moderate comments: